box1273002/Entrepreneurship/Business_Plan.md

 **Work Laptop - N/A**

 Due to the small nature of our company and the fact that we all possess personal laptop that can be used for development.
-This however would likely change as the company matures.
+This however would likely change to a more professional android app development environment as the company matures.

 <!-- TOC --><a name="342-skill-requirements"></a>
 #### 3.4.2 Skill Requirements

 **Graphic Designer**

 Our team is comprised of technical individuals and as such we need to hire a graphic designer to ensure a visual appealing UI, which is essential to compete in the current mobile phone app market.
 This is not required until after the creation of a minimum working prototype, which we will use to as a tool to aid hiring.

 **App Store Optimization**

 Although it is unlikely we will need to bring a dedicated team member on board to handle App Store Optimization it would be beneficial for one or more team member to undertake some form of App Store Optimization training, likely the CMO Dhru Randeria.